 Leigh Platte has been our Vice President, Food Service since June 2014.
+Mr. Platte was promoted to Senior Vice President in September 2018.
 Prior to June 2014, Mr. Platte was previously employed by ConAgra Foods.
 During his tenure at ConAgra Foods from 1999 to 2014, he held different management positions to include Director of Marketing, Hebrew National Marketing, Vice President Sales and Marketing for Hebrew National Foodservice and Director Sales for the Emerging Chain Group, which included the broader ConAgra Foods product portfolio.
 His responsibilities comprised retail and foodservice businesses and included national accounts, distributors, alliances, sports and entertainment sponsorship properties and the customer service group.
 Mr. Platte holds a B.S. degree in Business Management and Marketing from Ithaca College.